-A required minimum distribution (RMD) is the amount of money you must withdraw from your retirement account to avoid tax penalties.
+A required minimum distribution (RMD) is the amount of money you must withdraw from certain retirement accounts to avoid tax penalties.
 A specific calculation is used to determine your RMD each year.
-RMDs begin when you reach age 72 (or 70 1/2 if you reached 70 ½ before January 1, 2020).
+Starting in 2023, RMDs are required once you turn 73.

 - Published: June 30, 2021

 - Updated: August 29, 2023

 - 5 min read time